merbird/flipbox/readme.md

    <script src="flip-box.js"></script>
 </body>
 ```
-## Incorporating Flipbox in Website
+## Incorporating Flip Box in Website
-In order to use the flipbox on a webpage you need to insert the following code in the desired display location:
+In order to use the flip box on a webpage you need to insert the following code in the desired display location:
 ```
 <div class="bod-flip-box">
    <div class="flip-inner">